Chili Crisp Recipe

 Tips for Success

-The only thing to ensure is that you don’t burn the garlic when you are heating it as it will ruin the oil and you will only taste bitter burnt garlic.
+The only thing to ensure is that you don’t burn the garlic when you are heating it.
+Doing so will ruin the oil, and you will only taste bitter burnt garlic.

-To prevent this, make sure to cook the oil over low heat, stirring often.
-If the garlic starts to brown, remove from heat immediately.
+To prevent this, cook the oil over low heat, stirring often.
+If the garlic starts to brown, remove it from heat immediately.

 How To Make Chili Crisp In A Jar

-Once you make a batch of this chili crisp, you’ll use it repeatedly!
+Once you make a batch of this chili crisp recipe, you’ll use it repeatedly!
 Chili crisp is good anywhere you like red pepper.

-Try it on pizza, on crispy tofu, stirring into spaghetti, on scrambled egg tacos, in my sesame noodles—the possibilities are endless.
+Try it on pizza, on my crispy gochujang tofu, stirring into my spaghetti with tomatoes and zucchini, on breakfast tofu tacos, in my sesame noodles—the possibilities are endless.

 My favorite is my cold cucumber noodles—spicy, chilled udon noodles with cucumber and chili crisp.
 They are SO good!